Random quench predicts universal properties of amorphous solids: Abstract

 \section{Abstract}

 Amorphous solids display numerous universal features in their mechanics, structure, and response.
-Typically, these are rationalized with distinct models, leading to a profusion of control parameters.
-Here we propose a universal field-theoretic model of an overdamped quench, and compute structural, mechanical, and vibrational observables in arbitrary dimension $d$.
-We show that previous results are subsumed by our analysis and unify spatial fluctuations of elastic moduli, long-range correlations of inherent state stress, universal vibrational anomalies, and localized modes into one picture.
+Current models assume heterogeneity in mesoscale elastic properties, but require fine-tuning in order to quantitatively explain vibrational properties.
+A complete model should derive the magnitude and character of elastic heterogeneity from an initially structureless medium, through a model of the quenching process {during which the temperature is rapidly lowered and the solid is formed}.
+Here we propose a field-theoretic model of a quench, and compute structural, mechanical, and vibrational observables in arbitrary dimension $d$.
+This allows us to relate the properties of the amorphous solid to those of the initial medium, and to those of the quench.
+We show that previous mean-field results are subsumed by our analysis and unify spatial fluctuations of elastic moduli, long-range correlations of inherent state stress, universal vibrational anomalies, and localized modes into one picture.